ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--definition-settings=@path/to/file.json`.

-[Experimental]{: tag-purple} `--definition-members` ([`StackConfigMember[]`](#cli-stack-config-member-example-schema)) :   Defines the member deployable architectures that are included in your stack.
+[Experimental]{: tag-purple} `--definition-members` ([`StackConfigMember[]`](#cli-stack-config-member-example-schema)) :   The member deployabe architectures that are included in your stack.
 This option provides a value for a sub-field of the JSON option 'definition'.
 It is mutually exclusive with that option.

     The maximum length is `100` items.
 The minimum length is `0` items.